 Category of secure attachment

-Schemas in this category will result in disconnection from others and difficulty forming sceure attahcment relationships.
+Schemas in this category will result in disconnection from others and difficulty forming secure attachment relationships.
 Many people who identify with schemas within this domain come from families perceived as cold, detached, explosive, lonely, abusive and / or rejecting.
 Schemas in this domain have a profound effect on intimate, family and social relationships.
 It is very difficult to achieve intimacy if you have any of these schemas and you will either avoid relationships altogether, repeatedly stay in relationships that are unhealthy, and experience a high degree of relationship conflict

-This schema develops from families where at least one parent was unpredictable, emotionally of physically absent, volatile or abusive.
+This schema develops from families where at least one parent was unpredictable, emotionally or physically absent, volatile or abusive.
 It generates thoughts that people will eventually leave or reject you and creates an above average amount of insecurity and anxiety in close relationships.
 If you have this schema you will try to avoid feeling insecurity and anxiety by either becoming clingy and needy, over-controlling and possessive or avoid intimate relationships altogether.

 This is a basic belief that others will inevitably hurt, take advantage, manipulate, or lie to you in some way.
 There is often a belief that these harmful behaviors are intentional or the result of negligence.
 This schema develops primarily from verbal, physical or sexual abuse or from a parent who was unpredictable in their affections.
 As an adult, there may be a belief of always feeling that you get the “short end of the stick” in comparison to others.
 People with this schema often suffer from paranoia, mistrust and anger.